bashirkarimi/driveScout/README.md

 ## Customization Tips

 - Update the widget styling in `public/car-widget.html` to further match brand guidelines or add additional filters (price range, body style, etc.).
-- Extend `searchCars` in `src/contentful.js` to map additional fields such as mileage or availability dates.
+- Extend `searchCars` in `packages/search-data/src/data-provider.js` to integrate with your CMS and map additional fields such as mileage or availability dates.
 - When you change tools or metadata, refresh the connector in ChatGPT (Settings → Connectors → Refresh) so the new schema is picked up.

 ## Deploying

 When ready, deploy `apps/search-server/src/server.js` (or package the `@drive-scout/search-server` workspace) to a public environment that supports Node.js (e.g., Vercel, Fly.io, Azure).
-Ensure the `/mcp` endpoint remains reachable over HTTPS and keep your Contentful tokens secure via environment variables.
+Ensure the `/mcp` endpoint remains reachable over HTTPS and keep your CMS API credentials secure via environment variables.